t6aguirre/t6aguirre.github.io/_pages/about.md

 I currently serve as a Research Assistant at the Centre for the Governance of AI, working with Sam Manning on analyzing AI-induced job displacement in the US.
 I'm also preparing to join their Summer Fellowship program in London.

-My recent research includes a forthcoming chapter in NBER's Economics of Transformative AI volume and a paper on research reproducibility under review at Nature.
-As the sole author of "On Labs and Fabs," I've also explored how alliances, acquisitions, and antitrust regulation are shaping the frontier AI industry.
+I've had the opportunity to contribute to research in various contexts, including a chapter for NBER's Economics of Transformative AI volume and collaborative work on research reproducibility currently under review at Nature.
+I've also been exploring how industry dynamics shape frontier AI development in my paper "On Labs and Fabs."

 ## Background

 Before focusing on AI economics, I worked on various research projects in economic history, industrial organization, and quantitative finance.
 I'm an alumnus of the International Economics Olympiad (silver medalist and later team leader for Brazil's world champion team) and have been selected to participate in Stanford University's upcoming Economics of Transformative AI summer course.

-I'm proficient in Python, R, and C/C++, with extensive experience in AI and data science tools including PyTorch, Pandas, and scikit-learn.
+I work with Python, R, and C/C++, applying these tools alongside various data science frameworks to approach research question

-Feel free to explore my [publications](/publications/), [CV](/cv/), or contact me directly at [t6aguirre@gmail.com](mailto:t6aguirre@gmail.com).
+I'm open to collaboration and discussion across various fields in economics and data science.
+Feel free to explore my [publications](/publications/), [CV](/cv/), or reach out at [t6aguirre@gmail.com](mailto:t6aguirre@gmail.com) if you'd like to connect.